 Semen Analysis Collection Instructions at Ovation Fertility Austin

 Patients who are asked to have a semen analysis by their physician must first call Ovation Fertility Austin (OVA) for an appointment.
 A semen analysis is a diagnostic test which can be performed at OVA only with a physician’s order.
 Before collecting a sample, the male partner must read and follow the instructions that are printed on the sheet titled, “OVA Andrology Order Form”.
-These instructions are available at OVA or may be printed from the above link.
+These instructions are available at our Austin IVF lab or may be printed from the above link.

 Semen collections for testing must be obtained by masturbation.
 The reason for this is that bodily fluids of the man (saliva) or of the woman (saliva and vaginal fluids) contain bacteria which can be detrimental to the sperm and cause the sperm to die.
 If bacteria are seen on the slide during the semen analysis, it will be falsely assumed that the semen is the source.
 This inaccurate conclusion will result in both partners being placed on unnecessary antibiotics.

 Semen collections which are collected by masturbation often require the use of a lubricant.
 Some lubricants are toxic to sperm and will cause the sperm to die or to stop moving before they are examined.
 This will give an inaccurate reading of the patient’s semen characteristics and a false interpretation of his problems.
 This is why a patient should use only the lubricant that is supplied by OVA.

 At Home or Ovation Fertility Austin Collection Options